3stadt/docker-sw-dev/README.md

 Please note: Testing and dev environment must not be started at the same time.

 There are other useful commands listed below.
 Please note there is a cli tool `swdc` which simplifies the usage of these commands.
-Refer to user xenomorph in #shopware-offtopic on freenode for further questions.
+It is located here: https://github.com/3stadt/shopware-docker-control

 ```bash
 #Perform ant-configure on a project